prendradjaja/ebfpp/README.md

 - `language-notes.pdf`: Cheat sheet (two pages) of BF, EBF, and EBF++ syntax.
 - `bff4/`: The [bff4] BF interpreter by Oleg Mazonka.
 This is *not* our work.
+  - You'll have to compile it first with `make interpreter`.

 ### Included code
 This repo includes: